 Preferred plus rating available for skin cancer survivors, except melanoma

-Family history no longer considered for preferred class
+No longer considers family history for preferred class

-Can still qualify within one year after cancer treatment or wit history of multiple cancers
+Can still qualify within one year after cancer treatment or with history of multiple cancers

 cons